Larsen15o9/Bitcoin/Tips-&-tricks.md

 ![Device error](https://github.com/nicehash/NiceHashQuickMiner/blob/main/images/error.png?raw=true)

 We suggest you to try to set action to number `2` (Restart Excavator).
 If that does not help and resolve the issue automatically, then set this to number `3`.
 The above mentioned config values can be found in nhqm.conf (NiceHash QuickMiner right click notification icon and choose `Settings` -> `Edit config file`).

+### 4. Enable logging for better troubleshooting

+When something does go wrong, it can be fixed in most cases, but enough information is needed.
+We suggest you to enable file logging when you have problems.
+You can do this by modifying nhqm.conf (NiceHash QuickMiner right click notification icon and choose `Settings` -> `Edit config file`).
+Set `"fileLogLevel"` to `0` and also change `"launchCommandLine"` for Excavator to `"-wp 18000 -d 2 -f 0"` (note the last number changed to zero).
+This will enable both (NiceHash QuickMiner and Excavator full file logging).
+When submitting [issue here](https://github.com/nicehash/NiceHashQuickMiner/issues), it is strongly suggested to also provide these logs so the issue can be identified and resolved faster.
+Do not forget to **remove your personal information** from logs (such as your Mining Address) before you submit them.

+### 5. Use OCTune to overclock your video cards to improve efficiency and mining income

+OCTune tips & tricks can be found [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/OCTune).